 With the government announcing that GCSE Computing can count as a science option in the English Baccalaureate (EBacc), more emphasis has now been placed on the subject.
 Our courses provide students with an in depth understanding of how computer technology works.
 Offering an insight into what goes on ‘behind the scenes’ including computer programming.

-Mrs Charlotte Ellwood, Teacher of Computing
+Mrs Charlotte Ellwood, Head of Department

 You can contact any teacher using the format email@example.com

 Exam Board – OCR

 Non-Exam Assessment – 20%